 Dr. William James Reid was born on the 28th of August, 1913 in Merlin, Ontario.
 His parents were Dr. Frederick Irwin Reid and the former Annie MacLachlan.
 He had a younger sister named Betty.

-Dr. Reid attended public school in Merlin then the Central School in Chatham.
+Dr. Reid attended public school in Merlin followed by the Central School in Chatham.
 After graduating high school at Chatham Collegiate Institute, he attended The University of Toronto Faculty of Medicine.
-He graduated M.D. in 1938 and then he interned for 1 1/2 years at St. Michael’s Hospital in Toronto.
+He graduated M.D. in 1938 and interned for 1 1/2 years at St. Michael’s Hospital in Toronto.

 Dr. Reid married Isobel Crawford McCullough on the 7th of September, 1940 in Fort William (now known as Thunder Bay), Ontario.
 Mrs. Reid was born on the 13th of November, 1914, the daughter of Dr. Crawford Campbell McCullough and the former Grace Margaret Campbell MacTavish.
 Mrs. Reid grew up in Thunder Bay where her father was a surgeon.
 She had 2 younger brothers, Donald and John.
 Donald was a pilot who was killed in action during World War II.

 After their marriage, Dr. and Mrs. Reid resided at 312 Lonsdale Road in Toronto.

 Dr. and Mrs. Reid had 4 children, 3 sons and 1 daughter.

 In April of 1940, Dr. Reid enlisted in the Royal Canadian Air Force Medical Corp during World War II.
 He was deployed to England and Italy.
 Dr. Reid was seriously injured in an airplane crash on the 21st of November, 1944 and he was sent home to recover.

 After being discharged from the Air Force he began a general medical practice in Chatham with a specialty in anesthesiology.